fartinmartin/extendscript-ui/README.md

 );
 ```

-To render your template you'll need to import `renderSpec` from `extendscript-ui`.
-This will create our `Window` and wire up our `onClick` events.
+Use `renderSpec` to render your template.
+This will create a `Window` and wires up your `onClick` events.
 It will then return an object with your `Window` as well as a cleanup fn:

 <!-- prettier-ignore -->
 ```jsx